 If you want the best Battlefield 5 on Windows PC, you’ll want to make sure your computer is outfitted with a good amount of RAM, a newer processor, and a solid graphics card.

-If your PC is on the fence, you’ll want to try the Battlefield 5 beta when it arrives for Windows PC later this year.
+If your PC is on the threshold, you’ll want to try the Battlefield 5 beta when it arrives for Windows PC later this year.
 It’ll help you determine if you want, or need, to make some upgrades to your PC’s hardware.

 Pre-Order if You Want to Play Battlefield 5 ASAP